wk642/knowledge-bounty/README.md

 ## :dart: OBJECTIVES

-Welcome to 🌪️Tornado🌪️ the gamified blog.
+Welcome to Tornado🌪️ the gamified blog.

 **History** of why this app is called Tornado.

-At the time of planning for this app, I was up in the middle of the night, where one screen I was staring at the maps watching this tornado get closer and closer to us, and making sure that kiddo and I would get into shelter at the right time until we are in the clear.
-Which lead me into expanding my planning from a simple blog app, into a gamified blog app.
-Speaking to a mentor about my planning process, she suggested I should call this app Tornado, so in honor of that tornado, here we are!
-Welcome to Torando.
+The moment that inspired the creation of this app was in the middle of the night during a tornado watch in Tennessee.
+I was staring at the maps on my phone watching this tornado get closer and closer to our home, trying to plan the safest moment to get my kiddo and I to shelter.
+Which lead me into expanding my planning from a simple blog app into a gamified blog app.
+I shared my planning process with my mentor and she suggested I call this app Tornado.
+So in honor of that tornado, here we are!
+Welcome to Tornado🌪️.

-Let's making blogs fun!
+Let's make this blog fun!
 Users will be able to do the following:

 - [ ] Browswe the different articles
 - [ ] Utilize AI to get a text summarization of the blog post.